 As with any surgery, the main risks for anesthesia are breathing problems and poor reactions to medications.
 A colostomy carries other surgical risks:

 - Skin irritation

 If possible, be sure to discuss your surgical and postsurgical options with a doctor and an ostomy nurse (a nurse who is specially trained to help colostomy patients) before surgery.
 It may also help to meet with an ostomy visitor.
 This is a volunteer who has had a colostomy and can help you understand how to live with one.
 And, before or after your surgery, you may wish to attend an ostomy support group.
 You can find out more about such groups from the United Ostomy Associations of America or the American Cancer Society.

 Depending on why you need a colostomy, it will be made in one of 4 parts of the colon: ascending, transverse, descending, or sigmoid.

 You may be able to suck on ice chips on the same day as your surgery.
-You’ll probably be given clear fluids the next day.
+You will probably be given clear fluids the next day.
 Some people eat normally within two days after a colostomy.

 A normal stoma is moist and pink or red colored.
 When you first see your colostomy, it may appear dark red and swollen, with bruises.
-Don’t worry.
+Do not worry.
 Within a few weeks, the color will lighten and bruises should disappear.